bxparks/AceSegment/README.md

 other.
 With `enableColon = false`, the LED module behave like any other 4-digit LED module with its decimal point on Digit 1.
 With `enableColon = true`, the LED module behaves like a clock module with a colon segment between Digit 1 and Digit 2.
-This behavior can be selected at dynamically at runtime using the `enableColon()` function.
+This behavior can be selected dynamically at runtime using the `enableColon()` function.

 <a name="Ht16k33Module4"></a>